Question: What Was the Bataan Death March?

 Approximately 72,000 American and Filipino soldiers were forced to surrender to Japan's Imperial Army after their defeat in the grinding, three-month-long Battle of Bataan (January 7 - April 9, 1942).
 The Allied soldiers had not been resupplied for a couple of months, and many were sick and malnourished.

 Despite the poor condition of the prisoners, the Japanese command calculated that it would take them only 3 days to march 70 miles through the jungle.
-Local officers took this order to heart, driving the wounded, ill, and emaciated prisoners relentless through the tropical heat.
+Local officers took this order to heart, driving the wounded, ill, and emaciated prisoners relentlessly through the tropical heat.

 The prisoners also were routinely denied food and water.